chinapedia/wikipedia.abstract.en/Page/Cinema_of_Japan.md

 Genres

-Samurai_actors.jpg's Eigamura film studio]] Genres of Japanese film include:
+'s Eigamura film studio]] Genres of Japanese film include:

 -   JIDAIGEKI: period pieces set during the Edo period (1603–1868) or earlier.
     -   SAMURAI CINEMA, a subgenre of _jidaigeki_, also known as _chambara_ (onomatopoeia describing the sound of swords clashing).